Do I need a lawyer? in Delaware County, Pennsylvania

 In Delaware County, Pennsylvania, this process must be handled through the Delaware County Court of Common Pleas, which serves as the primary venue for structured settlement transfer approvals in the county.
 The court follows 42 Pa.
 Cons.
 Stat. §§ 8601 to 8610 and maintains specific local procedures to ensure all transfers comply with both state and county requirements.

-Delaware County Specific Answer
+Delaware County specific answer

 Cons.
 Stat.

+§§ 8601 to 8610 and the Delaware County Court of Common Pleas.
 Delaware County Court of Common Pleas serves one of Pennsylvania's most affluent counties.
-And a major suburban area southwest of Philadelphia.

 How This Works in Delaware County